nholea/dependency-injection-workshop-exercise/README.md

 1. Implement the new requirement.
 2. Consider:
-    i.
-At how many sites in the code must we make changes? ii.
-How could we reduce the number of changes?
-Is this related to the hard-coded object graph? iii.
-What would the Composition Root look like if the app had hundreds of classes?
+   1. At how many sites in the code must we make changes?
+   2. How could we reduce the number of changes?
+Is this related to the hard-coded object graph?
+   3. What would the Composition Root look like if the app had hundreds of classes?
 3. Refactor the app implementing a Container that can autowire dependencies.
 Research on how you can use reflection in your language of choice.
 Dependencies must be explicitly registered into the Container.

 ## Phase 3: Auto-Registration